dgaydukov/cert-aws/README.md

 ----------------------------------------------------------------------------------------------
 * sort out tax / bank address / account termination
 ----------------------------------------------------------------------------------------------
+* print flash documents
+* add to cert list https://www.openstack.org/coa & change mongodb cert for amazon database
+* rename repo cert-aws-sa => cert-aws
+* rename repo how-to-become-a-senior-js-developer => how-to-become-lead-architect
+* redo repo into multiple cert repo with each cert with it's own directory. add main readme => explanation cause all certs relate to each other to some degree
 * spring5: @Data on classes that extends each other (cause fileds from base class not in toString)
 * spring5: spring & hibernate sharding (https://github.com/apache/shardingsphere)
 * spring5: validate cors issue, compare simple vs non-simple requests, check how different headers like `Access-Control-Request-Method/Access-Control-Request-Headers` affect response